Curious about what powers the Dave Seah web machine? Wonder no more! Here’s the latest info, updated August 8, 2014.

-I’ve been happily on Mediatemple since January 2007, using their dedicated virtual server (dv) service to provide a good balance between control, performance, ease-of-use, and price.
-When I outgrew shared hosting, the (dv) came in at the right price.
+I’ve been happily on Media Temple since January 2007, using their dedicated virtual server (dv) service after outgrowing several highly-regarded shared hosts.
+The (dv) provides a good balance between control, ease-of-use, performance, and price even when compared to newer services like Digital Ocean and Linnode.
 With tuning and caching, even the lower end (dv) w/ 512MB will serve you well at the 5,000-10,000 pageview per day mark.

 I use three different ones, each for a different purpose:

 I use the Adobe Creative Suite for practically everything involving images.
 For photo processing, I use Lightroom, as Photoshop is rarely necessary these days unless I am doing actual photo touchup or image compositing.
 An example of the latter are the “promotional banners” I make for the products I sell on Amazon, which combine text with several image sources.